ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 ### Create a boot volume from a snapshot for a new instance from the CLI
 {: #snapshots-vpc-restore-boot-CLI}

-Run the `ibmcloud is instance-create` command with the `source_snapshot` option and ID or name of a bootable snapshot.
+Run the `ibmcloud is instance-create` command with the `source_snapshot` property in the boot volume JSON.
+Specify the ID or name of a bootable snapshot.
 The restored boot volume is used to initialize the instance.

 See the following example.